wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-proxy/develop-an-api-proxy-from-an-open-api-specification.md

 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Click the **API Proxy** card.
 This opens the **Create an API Proxy** pane.
 4. Select **Upload API Specification** option.
-5. Click on **Try with sample URL** to go ahead the with a sample Open API Specification file.
+5. Click on **Try with sample URL** to go ahead with the sample Open API Specification.

     !!! info
-        If you have a specification file downloaded into your local machine , then simply upload it instead of using the sample.
+        To streamline the process, if you already have a specification file saved on your device, simply upload it directly instead of relying on the sample.

 6. Specify the following values as Proxy Metadata:

     !!! note
         Values will auto populate according to the data in the uploaded/selected specification file.
+Following values are for the sample provided by choreo.

     | **Field**       | **Value**                                  |